 To provide students with an understanding of man's impact on the environment and how those impacts can be controlled or mitigated.
 Students completing this course should be able to recognize environmental problems and understand control and preventative measures.
-Three hours of lecture and three hours of lab per week.
+Three hours of lecture.